ShaunCurtis/GitHubSite/site/articles/Blazor-AllinOne.md

 In the Server context, the server side code picks up the component reference in the initial load page and statically renders it.
 It passes the rendered page to the client.
 This loads and runs `blazor.server.js`, which calls back to the server SignalR Hub and gets the dynamically rendered app root component.
 SPA up and running.
 The services container and renderer are in the Blazor Hub - started by calling `services.AddServerSideBlazor()` in Startup when the web server starts.

-The data services we implemented demonstrate the beauty of Dependancy injection and interfaces.
+The data services we implemented demonstrate Dependancy injection and interfaces.
 The UI components - in our case `FetchData` consume the `IWeatherForcastService` service registered in Services.
 In the WASM context, the services container starts `WeatherForecastAPIService`, while in the Server context, the services container starts `WeatherForecastServerService`.
 Two different services, conforming to the same interface and consumed by the UI components using the interface.
-The UI components don't care which actual service they consume, it just needs to implement `IWeatherForcastService`.
+The UI components don't care which service they consume, it just needs to implement `IWeatherForcastService`.

 ## Wrap Up

 Hopefully this article has provided an insight into how Blazor SPAs work and the real differences between a Server and WASM Blazor SPA.

+If you are reading this well into the future, the most recent version of this article will be [here](https://shauncurtis.github.io/articles/Blazor-AllinOne.html).